 In general, the price of external hard drives is higher than flash drives due to its larger capacity, better performance, etc. However, there are some high-quality flash drives whose capacity and performance are comparable to external SSDs.
 Such flash drives are more expensive than external hard drives, including external SSDs.

 Due to the above characteristics of external hard drive vs. flash drive and the fact that external drives can be managed more flexibly in Disk Management than flash drives, they have different purposes.

 If you want a portable storage medium to transfer small files like documents, photos, etc., or you want to make a bootable disk, the USB flash drive will be a good choice.

 To know more uses of flash drives, you can refer to this post:

-This article tells you how to use a flash drive step by step.
-You can use it to store data, recover files, kill virus, install operating system, and update firmware.
+This article tells you how to use a flash drive.
+With it, you can store data, recover files, kill virus, install operating system, and update firmware.

 If you want a storage device to back up your important data, you should choose external HDDs.
 Finally, if you want a portable storage device to storage games or want to create a portable operating system like Windows to go, I will recommend external SSDs to you.